johanneBiO/AnnoSeq/README.md

 This repository contains the code and analyses for my master's thesis project focused on developing a new universal approach for protein sequence annotation.
 The goal was to explore how raw attention scores from the ESM-2 language model can be used to extract biologically relevant regions annotated by clustering the regions based on their ESM-2 embeddings.
 This approach aims to enhance our understanding of protein function through refinement of already annotated sequences and annotation of novel sequences.

-The project has been supervised by Associate Professor Kristoffer Vitting-Seerup, Group leader of The Isoform Analysis Group at the Department of Health Technology, Technical University of Denmark (DTU).
+The project has been supervised by Associate Professor Kristoffer Vitting-Seerup, Group leader of The Isoform Analysis Group at the Section of Bioinformatics, Health Technology, Technical University of Denmark (DTU).

 ## Project Organization